Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-In other words, the valve you have selected is designed to “fail safe” by blocking all ports and stopping any actuators in the event of a power or air disruption.
+In other words, the valve you have selected is designed to be “fail-safe” by blocking all ports and stopping any actuators in the event of a power or air disruption.

 Hope that helps.

 Thanks for the response.
-Festo seem to concur with what you say.
+Festo seems to concur with what you say.

 I spoke to them and got a couple of varying answers.
-They obviously don’t want to commit but the 1st guy said: with no electrical power it centre closes, with no air it centre closes, with a broken spring it will still centre since the springs are designed not to go past centre.
+They obviously don’t want to commit but the 1st guy said: that with no electrical power it center closes, with no air its center closes, and with a broken spring it will still center since the springs are designed not to go past the center.

 The 2nd guy agreed with the 1st but was less committed in his response and said they couldn’t say how far the spool might move with 1 spring failing due to variable friction etc. which I can also understand.
 I think it depends a bit on who you talk to.

 So overall it looks like we are OK.
-The rub will come in the safety review when we talk about failure modes and whether any redundancy needs to be built into the system.
-I’ve seen double pilot valves for presses, lots of bucks and probably an overkill.
+The rub will come in the safety review when we talk about failure modes, and whether any redundancy needs to be built into the system.
+I’ve seen double pilot valves for presses, lots of bucks, and probably overkill.
 However, the user does have his hand under this ram a lot of the time so we’ll see.

 We are having a Festo rep come in to take a look also.